akuklev/HOCC/finitism.md

 von Neumann hierarchy that shares the property that all sets eventually enters the hierarchy, and thus gives the same foundational security CZF.
 Modified hierarchy conicides with the usual one in presence of double negation elimination.
 With this result one can consider CZF to be ZN-type set theory.
-Much like in the case of $H_{<ω}$, the strength of CZF itself is not always sufficient for modelling all objects of interest, but the strengh can be enhanced by postulating existence of modified von Neumann hierarchy stages having specified closure properties which the class of all sets can be thought to share as well.
+Much like in the case of $H_{<ω}$, the modelling capacity of CZF itself is not always sufficient for modelling all objects of interest, but the can be extended can be enhanced by postulating existence of modified von Neumann hierarchy stages $V_κ$ having specified closure properties which the universe of all sets can be thought to share as well.

 § Towards Constructive Theory of Finitary Pure Sets
 ---------------------------------------------------